Jeffrey Field

-Jeffrey Field is an outdoor college soccer stadium in University Park, Pennsylvania, United States, on the campus of Pennsylvania State University.
-It has been home to Penn State Nittany Lions men's soccer and Penn State Nittany Lions women's soccer since 1972.
-The stadium was dedicated and named after the late-Bill Jeffrey, who was Penn State men's soccer head coach from 1926 until 1952.
+Jeffrey Field is an outdoor soccer stadium on the campus of Pennsylvania State University in University Park, Pennsylvania.
+It has been home to Penn State Nittany Lions men's and women's soccer teams since 1972.
+In past years, the stadium also hosted games of Penn State's men's and women's lacrosse teams.

+The stadium was dedicated and named after the late Bill Jeffrey, who was Penn State men's soccer head coach from 1926 until 1952.
 Jeffrey Field had an initial seating capacity of 2,500, but was later increased to 3,000 in 1978.
 The stadium's capacity was increased again in 2003 to meet rising ticket needs.

 History

 Jeffrey Field hosted its first match on September 29, 1972 when Penn State men's soccer faced George Washington University in a pre-season match.
 5,000 spectators were in attendance, exceeding the 2,000 person opening capacity of Jeffrey Field by nearly 3,000 spectators.
 Without seats as fans lined the sides of the field three or more spectators deep to watch the match.
 This opening game marked the first Penn State athletic event to ever be played at night under stadium floodlights.
 An opening ceremony was held before the match where the field was dedicated to the former Penn State men’s soccer head Bill Jeffrey, renaming the grounds from East Halls Soccer Fields to Jeffrey Field.
 The inaugural match ended in an 8-1 victory for the Nittany Lions.

 Jeffrey Field was first remodeled in 1978, bleachers were added to expand the capacity to 3,500 along with fencing and a practice field.
 In 1996 the lights were updated prior to the season start.
 During the summer of 2003, Jeffrey Field again underwent a facelift.
 In addition to the installation of a new field surface, a press box and a video booth were also added, and the bleachers were expanded to a capacity of 5,000.
 Team locker rooms were added in 2013, and in August 2014 branding windscreens were installed.